 - Harrassment of any kind (including physical, electronic, or verbal bullying) involving staff, students or visitors, whether on or off campus.
 Harrassment can be defined as unwelcome, unsolicited and unreciprocated behaviour by a person or group that may offend, humiliate, or intimidate another, and interferes with a person's right to work or study in a non-threatening environment.

-If you have a complaint relating to a staff member, student or visitor, the normal procedure would be:
+If you have a concern relating to a staff member, student or visitor, the normal procedure would be:

 - make an informal approach to the Head of Department.